Transcom positioned as a Leader in the SPARK Matrix™: Contact Center Outsourcing Services (CCOS), Q4 2025 by QKS Group

 - Progress, with its comprehensive CCOS solution Transcom, has received strong ratings across service excellence and customer impact.

-QKS Group announced today that it has named Transcom as a leader in the SPARK Matrix™: Contact Center Outsourcing Services (CCOS), 2025.
+Transcom's consecutive positioning as a global CX leader by QKS Group for the last four years in SPARK Matrix™: Contact Center Outsourcing Services (CCOS), 2025.

 The QKS Group SPARK Matrix™ includes a detailed analysis of the global market dynamics, major trends, vendor landscape, and competitive positioning.
 The study also provides a competitive analysis and ranking of the Contact Center Outsourcing Services (CCOS) providers in the form of the SPARK Matrix™.
 The study also provides strategic information for users to evaluate different vendor capabilities, competitive differentiation, and market positions.